fjguipen/lms-backend-graphql/README.md

 ## About the proyect

-This proyect is the backend for an API that fulfills the needs of a LMS.
+This proyect is the backend for an API that fullfills the needs of a LMS.
 We have three different available users: adminers, professors and students, and the actions that they can take over the API are restricted by their roles.

-The only pourpse of adminers is to create other users.
+The only pourpose of adminers is to create other users.

 Professors can manipulate all contents in the system, creating lessons with diferent contents along the different levels of difficulty.
 Professors also are the only ones with access to students personal and academic data like evaluations (quizzes, answers, marks...), accessed contents, etc.